graphicore/varla-varfo/explorations/calibrate/index.md

 One big contra argument always was that the calibration information would involve getting reliable information from the hardware and that this can’t be done 100 % reliably all the time.
-As described in [Level 0](#level-0), we can lead the way and show how to do this with user calibration as fallback.
+As described in [Level 0](#level-0), we can lead the way and show how to do this with user calibration as a fallback.
 On the positive side, *it's not 100 % of devices either that **can't** report reliable information.* There are even projectors that can auto-focus nowadays.

-UA/Browser support for `env(unit-scale-physical)` would improve the user experience a lot, and make the usage of physical measurements feasible for many more pages. **Much less** calibration would have to be performed, it would work across pages and also UAs could maybe also decide better if a calibration must be invalidated and renewed, e.g. when the screen has changed.
+UA/Browser support for `env(unit-scale-physical)` would improve the user experience a lot, and make the usage of physical measurements feasible for many more pages. **Much less** calibration would have to be performed, it would work across pages, and also UAs could maybe also decide better if a calibration must be invalidated and renewed, e.g. when the screen has changed.